Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 ![github actions settings](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/gh-actions-settings.png)

-Your `CAPROVER_SERVER` should be similar to this` https://captain.example.scrapeweb.page` APP_NAME is `server1`, the name you specified when creating the app.
+Your `CAPROVER_SERVER` should be similar to this` https://captain.example.scrapeweb.page` `APP_NAME` is `server1`, the name you specified when creating the app.
 `APP_TOKEN` is the Token generated when we enabled app token on the dashboard.

 ## Conclusion

-We’ve now learned how to deploy a NextJS app with Caprover and connect a domain to it.
+We’ve now learned how to deploy a Next.js app with Caprover and connect a domain to it.

 Source code: https://github.com/smyja/nextapp